adoreblvnk/CICD_tutorials/jenkins tutorial/README.md

 **Why Use Jenkinsfile?**: Instead of creating new jobs for Jenkins via GUI, Jenkinsfile is a pipeline as a code.
 A pipeline is a process of deploying source code from repo to production.

-## Practical: Create Jenkinsfile to Build & Deploy App

-The [demo app](../docker%20tutorial/README.md) from Docker tutorial will be used.
-All code files wil be located there.

 ## Jenkins Concepts

 **Pipeline**: This is a user-defined model of a build, test and deploy process for a project.